Cognitive Control & EEG Lab (4118 Colvard)

 Cognitive Neuroscience of Health Psychology

 The lab also acts as a resource for graduate students in the health psychology program who want to explore issues in health psychology from a cognitive neuroscience perspective by using EEG methodology.
-Past projects have included studies of EEG measures of brain activity associated with the ability to halt memory retrieval in the presence of a stimulus event (e.g., a picture) that automatically initiates memory retrieval processes, and studies of the ability of individuals with mindfulness meditation training to suppress the mental response to sensation of pain.
+Past projects have included studies of EEG measures of brain activity associated with the ability to halt memory retrieval in the presence of a stimulus event (e.g., a picture) that automatically initiates memory retrieval processes, and a study of the ability of individuals with mindfulness meditation training to suppress the mental response to sensation of pain.